 |Reduced (all ages)

 *Free and reduced meals are available to those families who qualify.
-Applications will be sent to all families in July.
-You can apply any time throughout the school year.
+Applications will be sent to all families annually and will be made available to new families at the time of enrollment.
+You can apply any time throughout the year.

-Participation in the hot lunch program is voluntary on a daily basis.
+Participation in the CACFP is voluntary on a daily basis.
 You may choose to send cold lunch for your child at any time and will not be charged for hot lunch.

 When participating in hot lunch each child will be encouraged to take a small amount of each item served and encouraged to try everything but the children will not be forced to take or eat items they do not like.
-White milk will be served with lunch daily.
+White milk will be served with lunch daily (except for children under 1 year old).

 Mealtimes will include meaningful conversation and will promote social interaction, encourage good table manners and develop sound nutritional habits.
 Teachers will eat with the children to model the behavior that is desired.
 Children will be praised for trying new things and they will be encouraged to clean up after themselves.
 Eating surfaces will be sanitized before meals and snacks and everyone will wash their hands before and after eating.
 Meals will not be withheld as a form of punishment.